LGBTQ rights in Suriname

-Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in Suriname may face legal challenges not experienced by non-LGBTQ residents.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in Suriname face some legal challenges not experienced by non-LGBTQ residents.
 Both male and female expressions of same-sex sexual activity are legal in Suriname.
 Since 2015, hate speech and discrimination in employment and the provision of goods and services on the basis of sexual orientation has been banned in the country.
 Gender identity is protected for the first time under Employment Equal Treatment Act 2022.

 Same-sex marriage and civil unions are not recognised by law.
 Nevertheless, Suriname is legally bound to the January 2018 Inter-American Court of Human Rights ruling, which held that same-sex marriage is a human right protected by the American Convention on Human Rights.

 While homosexuality tends to be viewed as a taboo topic, the situation and attitudes have slowly changed in recent years.

 Legality of same-sex sexual activity

 Same-sex sexual activity has been legal in Suriname since 1869.
 The age of consent in Suriname is 16 regardless of sexual orientation.
 Article 302 of the 1910 Penal Code, which stipulated that the age of consent for same-sex sexual acts was 18, was amended in 2015.